TiVo/terraform-provider-splunk-itsi/docs/resources/splunk_collection.md

 page_title: "itsi_splunk_collection Resource - itsi"
 subcategory: ""
 description: |-
-  Manages a KV store collection resource in Splunk.
+  Manages a KV store collection in Splunk.
+  ~> Due to Splunk API limitations removing an item from field_types or accelerations requires collection recreation, leading to data loss.
+  Adding or modifying these configurations, however is supported and will not affect existing data.
+  The terraform provider will issue a warning at plan time if a collection is set to be replaced due to these modifications.
+Practitioners should exercise caution when modifying these fields.
 ---

 # itsi_splunk_collection (Resource)

-Manages a KV store collection resource in Splunk.
+Manages a KV store collection in Splunk.

+~> Due to Splunk API limitations removing an item from `field_types` or `accelerations` requires collection recreation, leading to data loss.
+Adding or modifying these configurations, however is supported and will not affect existing data.
+The terraform provider will issue a warning at plan time if a collection is set to be replaced due to these modifications.
+Practitioners should exercise caution when modifying these fields.

 ## Example Usage